ahmedghaly15/ChatGPT-Flutter-App/README.md

 ## Getting Started

-This project is a ChatGPT app built using Flutter and OpenAI API.
+This project is a ChatGPT-UI app built using Flutter.

 A few resources to get you started if this is your first Flutter project: